-Seth Resler and Becky Scarcello showcase a variety of metro Detroit artists and entertainers.
+Seth Resler and Becky Scarcello host the podcast for and about metro Detroit artists and entertainers.

 Music · Food · Drink · Comedy · Festivals · Theatre · Museums · More